Vyral/base-template/_posts/2020-12-24-have-you-registered-for-our-upcoming-forum.md

 {% include youtube.html %}

-We’d love to see you at one of our upcoming virtual Home Seller Forums.
+<center>We’d love to see you at one of our upcoming virtual Home Seller Forums.</center>

 Paul Douglas is with us once again to talk about an exciting upcoming event that we’re hosting.
 The Twin Cities market is still red-hot and the best time to sell each year is in spring.
 It’s only a few months away, so that means it’s time for another Home Seller Forum to help area homeowners get their properties ready to sell for top dollar in 2021.